 May through September, 2016, I wrote a set of blog posts regarding digital literacy, starting with A Growing Understanding of Digital Literacy, and continuing with Part 2: Prioritizing Skills, Part 3: Advancing Agency, and Part 4: Exercising Agency.
-I also gave several talks, had the article A Radical Reconsideration of Digital Literacy published in issue 36 of Information for Social Change, and incorporated a Reconsidered Digital Literacy into the Fall 2016 offering of my course Introduction to Networked Information Systems.
+I also gave several talks, had the article A Radical Reconsideration of Digital Literacy published in issue 36 of Introduction to Networked Information Systems.
 But taking over as Interim Director of the Center for Digital Inclusion, fall teaching, and a bicycle accident put on hold further focus on what I increasingly see as an essential area for research and development in community informatics and the information sciences more generally.

 Over the last month I’ve returned to working on this radical reconsideration of digital literacy.
 I looked back over the American Library Association’s 2011 Digital Literacy Taskforce definition, particularly the final point in their list of actions taken by a digitally literate person: